What is plastic and a history of it

 7: Other Plastics (PLA)(ABS)

 It is important to note that the number is not a guarantee of recyclability, and some local recycling programs may not accept certain types of plastic.
-It is best to check with your local recycling program to determine which plastics they accept.
+It is best to check with your local authorities to determine which plastics are accepted.

 Greenwashing is the practice of making false or misleading claims about the environmental benefits of a product or service.
 It is a form of marketing that is used to make a product or service appear more environmentally friendly than it actually is.
 Greenwashing can take many forms, such as exaggerating the environmental benefits of a product, making unverified claims, or using vague or undefined terms.